The Financial Crisis In 4000 Words

 So, back to "multiple balls in the air": lots of businesses have money coming in and going out at the same time, and it's hard to make it all match up perfectly, every day.
 So we have a similar (in principle) abstraction mechanism to make commerce flow more evenly, except that this abstraction mechanism is bridging gaps across time instead of across physical goods.

 Besides the companies that need to even out the ebb and flow of money, there's another side to the abstraction mechanism, companies with large amounts of cash reserves.
 They need these reserves to stay fairly liquid (spendable) and reliable.
 But just letting the money sit around collecting dust and costing overhead to protect is missing an opportunity.
-Even a tiny investment profit overnight can be a heck of a lot of money when you're juggling billions.
+Even a tiny overnight investment profit can be a heck of a lot of money when you're juggling billions.
 So they invest it in very liquid (i.e. can put the money in and pull it back out pretty quickly) but extremely safe investments.

 However, this abstraction mechanism, like almost all investing, relies on reliable middlemen.
 Part of what makes those investments extremely safe is that they're spread around, like mutual funds.
 That's where the reliable middlemen come in.